Introduction: Vehicles And Mobility Provide Transformational Superpowers.

 Road Trip Capability: The Reference Motor Vehicle ‘Superpower’.

-The ability to complete ‘long distance road trips‘, as proved by Bertha Benz, was critical from the outset to the acceptance of the motor vehicle as a means of transport.
+The ability to complete ‘long distance road trips‘, as Bertha Benz proved her car was capable of, was critical from the outset to the acceptance of the motor vehicle as a means of transport.
 Even if this ‘superpower’ rarely used, it seems central to our evaluation of cars.
 A vehicle than cannot complete ‘road trips’, fails to gives the driver the superpower to go ‘wherever the road can take you’.
 While it is the ‘local transport’ capability that is used most often and has transformed urban life, it is the romance of the road trip capability that most often is most considered when selecting a motor vehicle.

 A road trip could involve travel for any number of days, driving any distance of up to 1,000 km or 600 miles, on any ‘driving day’ during the road trip.
 Yes, some people set even longer distance targets for some days, but most people would normal stay within these limits.
 In theory, drivers should stop for a rest every 2 hours, which, on a German autobahn could be as much as 400km (250 miles) of driving, but in most cases is likely to be two hours at 130km/h or 260km (160 miles) as even on the autobahn, spending 2 hours at an average of 130km/hr (80mph) is more certain that getting a free run at 200 km/h.